nikbearbrown/AI4ED/Papers/Evaluating_Tools_for_AI_in_Education__A_Structured_Framework.md

 creating custom-tailored mentorship experiences for learners.
-For example, a versatile quiz bot can be reconfigured into a specialized tutor focused on a particular discipline, such as mathematics or visual arts, under the guidance of educational professionals.]{.mark}
+For example, a versatile quiz bot can be reconfigured into a specialized tutor focused on a particular discipline, such as mathematics or visual arts, under the guidance of educational professionals.]

 [Furthermore, the integration of AI Task Routing mechanisms, commonly referred to as \"router bots\" or \"orchestration layers,\" enhances the